Dog awareness

 10th

-The ST (Staffordshire) postcode area has entered Royal Mail’s list of most dangerous areas for the first time.
-This year, 40 dog attacks on postal workers were reported—a 33% rise from the 30 incidents recorded in 2023/24.
+The ST (Staffordshire) postcode area has featured on Royal Mail’s list of most dangerous areas for the second consecutive.
+This year, 31 dog attacks on postal workers were reported—a 23% drop on the 40 incidents recorded in 2024/25.

 Here are some ideas to help your postman or postwoman deliver your post in safety: